mozilla/grcov/README.md

 Pass `--coverage` to `clang` or `gcc` (or for older gcc versions pass `-ftest-coverage` and `-fprofile-arcs` options (see [gcc docs](https://gcc.gnu.org/onlinedocs/gcc/Gcov-Data-Files.html)).

-## Example: How to generate .gcda fiels for a Rust project
+## Example: How to generate .gcda files for a Rust project

 1. Ensure that the following environment variables are set up: